jemspace/visualizer_web/README.md

 ### how to install / run

-  clone the repository
-  create a python virtual environment
+  (this will run the app on localhost) clone the repository create a python virtual environment webenv/ and install everything from requirements with pip run the webapp file with command: python webapp.py